fommil/fpmortals/manuscript/backmatter.md

 and `return` is a synonym for `pure`.

-There is no need to assign a `()` to a value, and a non-monadic value can be bound with the `let` keyword:
+Unlike Scala, we do not need to bind unit values with `_ <-`.
+Non-monadic values can be bound with the `let` keyword:

 {lang="text"}
 ~~~~~~~~